YZinych/MobilityTodo/readme.md

 # MobilityTodo - Project Setup Instructions

+## Introduction
+MobilityTodo is a simple web application for managing tasks, offering basic functionality such as:

+User registration and login
+Creating, editing, removing, and toggling tasks
+The app is developed using a REST API, with jQuery handling the front-end communication and Laravel managing the back-end.

+Technology Stack:
+- Docker (PHP 7.1, MySQL, Nginx)
+- Laravel 5.3 for back-end development
+- jQuery, SCSS, Gulp, Bootstrap 4 for front-end development

 ## 1. Clone the Repository

 To begin, clone the repository into your project directory: